Adjoa Andoh: 2023 Coronation comments

 In May 2023, following the coronation of King Charles III, Andoh stated that the day's proceedings had "gone from the rich diversity of the Abbey to a terribly white balcony".
 8,371 complaints were made to the media watchdog Ofcom, the highest number of complaints for a TV broadcast in 2023.
 Andoh explained: "I was talking about the day and how marvellous it was and then looking at the balcony at the end and suddenly going: 'Oh it's so white!' because the day had been so mixed.
 I didn't mean to upset anybody."
 In June 2023, Ofcom announced that they would not be taking action over the comment as it was "a personal observation".

 Recognition and honours

 In 2021, Andoh was made an honorary fellow of the Rose Bruford College in London.
 The college described her as "a national treasure of the performing arts".

 In July 2022, she was made an honorary fellow of the Royal Society of Literature (HonFRSL).

-Andoh was made Member of the British Empire (MBE) in the King's Birthday Honours in June 2025.
+Andoh was made a Member of the British Empire (MBE) in the King's Birthday Honours in June 2025.

-Acting credits and awards

 Andoh has also won and been nominated for numerous acting awards, including a nomination for the NAACP Award for Outstanding Support Actress in 2021.